24 Sales Skills Every Sales Pro Should Be Improving

 5 Communication Skills That Affect Sales Performance

 At the top of the list of can’t-live-without sales skills, effective communication skills are key.
-Key. this lays the foundation for customer expectations and builds trust.
+Key. this lays the foundation for customer expectations and builds trust, contributing significantly to sales performance management.

 The following skills are applicable to emailing, social media, and every other daily sales practice you’ll encounter as a top-shelf rep.